Padilla v. Kentucky: Majority opinion

 Writing for the Court, Justice John Paul Stevens began his analysis by tracing the history of federal immigration law and its close historical connection between a criminal conviction and deportation: ninety years ago, deportation occurred only for a narrow class of crimes and even then was discretionary.
 Over time, that discretion has been limited, and the class of deportable offenses has expanded.
 Now, a conviction for drug trafficking means removal is "practically inevitable."

-As a threshold matter, the Court declined to apply the direct/collateral consequences distinction that had developed in the lower courts, a distinction that the Supreme Court itself had never recognized.
-The Court instead emphasized that deportation is a unique and "particularly severe penalty."
-In addition, although deportation is civil rather than criminal, it has been closely connected to the criminal process for nearly a century.
+The court declined to apply the direct/collateral consequences reasoning of the state court to immigration consequences because deportation is "uniquely difficult to classify as either a direct or collateral consequence".
+The court found it significant that adverse immigration consequences are a "particularly severe penalty" and impact a large number of cases, often leaving non-citizens with no recourse.
+Acknowledging that removal proceedings are civil in nature, deportation has been closely connected to the criminal process for nearly a century.
 Given the connection, it was difficult for the Court to classify deportation as a direct or collateral consequence.
 Regardless of whether the collateral consequences rule is an appropriate way of analyzing ineffectiveness cases, a question that the Court did not decide, the Court found it “ill-suited” to evaluating Padilla’s deportation-related claim.

-The court thus concluded that advice about deportation is not categorically removed from analysis under the Court's decision in Strickland v.
-Washington and so applied Stricklands two-pronged test to Padilla's claim.
+The court thus concluded that advice about deportation is "not categorically removed from the ambit of the Sixth Amendment right to counsel" and so applied Stricklands two-pronged test to Padilla's claim.